From Saci to FairLife: Coca-Cola’s Long Quest for the Perfect Protein Drink

 New Coke can and advertisements

 The question posed in the title of this article is easy to answer if you’ve already read about the Pepsi taste tests of the 1980s.
-You see, as part of it’s “Project Kansas” the Coca-Cola company did their own taste tests, comparing its sweeter New Coke formula to the classic Coca-Cola formula.
+You see, as part of its “Project Kansas” the Coca-Cola company did its own taste tests, comparing its sweeter New Coke formula to the classic Coca-Cola formula.
 They found, much … Read more

 sell-by date stamped on the bottom of Coca-Cola can